 You might think that the lack of a decent session layer in the TCP/IP protocol suite is the main culprit for our reliance on IP multihoming and related explosion of the IP routing tables.
-Unfortunately, we have an even bigger problem: the Berkeley Socket API, which is over 25 years old and used in almost all TCP/IP software implementations (including the high-level scripting languages like PERL).
+Unfortunately, we have an even bigger problem: the Berkeley Socket API, which is around 40 years old and used in almost all TCP/IP software implementations and clients (including high-level scripting languages like PERL or Python).

 To establish a client-to-server connection using Socket API you have to perform these calls: